stvndelucis/firestore_api_parser/README.md

 }
 ```

 ## Features and bugs

-For any suggestions or feature requests, please contact us at _steevenaime.pro@gmail.com_ .
+For any suggestions or feature requests, please contact us at _tech.riverfortress@gmail.com_ .

 For any bugs report, post your problem in the  [issue tracker][tracker] section.